Table of Contents

 Transport Across the Membrane

-- Selective Permeability: Only certain molecules can pass through.
+- Selective Permeability: Only certain molecules can pass through the membrane.

 - Passive Transport: No energy required, moves molecules from higher to lower concentration.